Mr-G4rden/tutorial-dsp/05 - Fast Fourier Transform (FFT)/python/README.md

 When you compute the sinc output, you must compensate the NaN value introduced by the ratio $\frac{0}{0}$.

 ## Exercise 2

+This exercise consists of 2 sections:

+### Section 1

 Plot the frequency response of the signal $x[n]$ using the N-FFT function for different N values.